 Planned Activities

 Family holiday activities such as theme parks, snorkelling, skiing, and horse riding may need an activity add-on or higher policy tier.
-Check that your planned family activities are covered before purchasing.
+Check that your planned family activities are covered before you purchase the policy.

 ๐Ÿ“‹